warte67/SDOM/docs/progress.md

 ### 🤔 **End of Day Reflection**
 > *“Every language starts as a whisper.
 Today, SDOM spoke clearly enough that even the Llama paused to listen.”*

+### 🚧 **To Do Tomorrow**
+- ☐ Figure out why the application is displaying `SDOM Version: 0.5.218 (early pre-alpha)` instead of `SDOM Version: 0.5.222 (early pre-alpha)`
+- ☐ Convert all variables to *snake_case*.
+- ☐ Implement a full `Release` build into the `compile` script.
+- ☐ Implement a 100% C++ start up sequence that does not rely on Lua for initialization.
+- ☐ Complete the DataRegistry → CAPI Generation Pipeline Audit
+  - ☐ Verify snapshot → generator → output directory path
+  - ☐ Ensure generator does not leak C++ types into C
+  - ☐ Confirm designated initializers produce correct defaults
+  - ☐ Test generation on multiple types (assets, display objects)
+  - ☐ Confirm generator handles optional fields correctly
+  - ☐ Review namespace leakage & symbol export macros
+- ☐ JSON Re-Evaluation
+  - ☐ Consider re-introducing **JSON serialization** into the DataRegistry
+  - ☐ Add ability to **initialize the DataRegistry from JSON**
+  - ☐ Add ability to **serialize/deserialize DOM tree** from JSON
+    *(As an alternative or complement to Lua-based initialization)*

 [⬆️ Back to Progress Updates](../progress.md#progress-updates)

 #### end-of-day